DirectoryTree/LdapRecord-Docs/laravel/v3/auth/multi-domain.md

 ### Configuring the Authentication Guards

-For each of our LDAP connections, we will setup new [authentication providers](/docs/laravel/v2/auth/configuration), as well as their own guard inside of our `config/auth.php` file:
+For each of our LDAP connections, we will set up new [authentication providers](/docs/laravel/v2/auth/configuration), as well as their own guard inside our `config/auth.php` file:

 ```php
 // config/auth.php